Release of man from jail before murder, rape spurs outrage

 “You can’t let a person like this walk out of jail ... free without a bond,” Kenneth Stewart, whose daughter, Samantha, was found dead in her Queens apartment on July 17, told reporters last week.
 “My daughter would be living today.”

+Authorities are also looking back with regret on a lost chance to put Drayton behind bars in early July, when he was charged in New York City’s Long Island suburbs with choking an ex-girlfriend at a park.

+One judge initially set his bail at $2,000 bond or $1,000 cash, which he couldn’t immediately post.
+At a follow-up bail hearing on July 5, Judge Erica Prager lowered the bail amount to nothing and ordered him released.

-A spokesman for Nassau County District Attorney Madeline Singas said her office is now reviewing why Drayton’s Connecticut criminal record, which was available in a national database, was not presented to Judge Erica Prager before she freed him on his own recognizance.
+A spokesman for Nassau County District Attorney Madeline Singas said her office is now reviewing why Drayton’s Connecticut criminal record, which was available in a national database, was not presented to Prager before she freed him.

-Nassau County prosecutors had sought $7,500 bail for Drayton after he was charged with choking his ex-girlfriend last month.
-Judge Scott Fairgrieve set bail at $2,000 on July 1 and Drayton was detained.
+The DA’s spokesman, Brendan Brosh, said in a statement that prosecutors believed his bail shouldn’t have been lowered, even without the information on his record of hurting women in Connecticut.

-“The bail set by Judge Fairgrieve should have been continued at $2,000 bond or $1,000 cash, and Mr. Drayton would have continued to be held in jail,” the DA’s spokesman, Brendan Brosh, said in a statement.
-“The prosecutor on July 5 detailed serious threats made by the defendant to the victim, and noted that he had slashed the tires on her car.”
+“The prosecutor on July 5 detailed serious threats made by the defendant to the victim, and noted that he had slashed the tires on her car,” he said.

+Prager did not return a message seeking comment, but a spokesman for the Nassau courts, Daniel Bagnuola, said the judge “made her determination based on all the current, relevant and factual information that was provided to the court at that time.”

+“It would have been impossible for the judge at that time to foresee the allegations that are presently unfolding and coming to light with regard to this defendant,” he said.

-Lawyers with the Legal Aid Society of Nassau County, who are representing him in the strangulation case, had asked Prager for a bail reduction and did not know at the time about his Connecticut record, which includes a nonfatal strangulation, unlawful restraint and violating protective orders.
+Lawyers with the Legal Aid Society of Nassau County, who are representing him in the strangulation case, said they also did not know at the time about his Connecticut record, which includes a nonfatal strangulation, unlawful restraint and violating protective orders.

-Connecticut officials were never informed of his June 30 arrest in New York and obtained an arrest warrant for him on July 26, according to the Connecticut Judicial Branch.
+Connecticut officials never learned of his June 30 arrest in New York and obtained an arrest warrant for him on July 26, according to the Connecticut Judicial Branch.

-Court records obtained by The Associated Press show Drayton was sentenced to three years in prison in 2013 for beating and choking his girlfriend in East Haven and violating a protective order
+Court records obtained by the AP show Drayton was sentenced to three years in prison in 2013 for beating and choking his girlfriend in East Haven and violating a protective order

 “He started pummeling me in my face!” the girlfriend told police.
 “Swing after swing after swing to the point my body went into shock. ...
 He grabbed me from behind and started strangulating me with his arms and within seconds I passed out.”